adrocodes/awesome-game-kata/README.md

 # awesome-game-kata

 Welcome!
 This is a collection of code katas with a specific theme, games!
 Instead of FizzBuzz you'll build small game systems or a simplified version of exisitng board games.
+The katas can be from other kata platforms, for example [Codewars](https://www.codewars.com/).

 Feel free to add your own!